Stephen Crane: Spanish–American War

 As 1897 ended, Crane's money crisis worsened.
 Amy Leslie, a reporter from Chicago and a former lover, sued him for $550.
-The New York Times reported that Leslie gave him $800 in November 1896 but that he'd repaid only a quarter of the sum.
-In February he was summoned to answer Leslie's claim.
+The New York Times reported that Leslie gave him $800 in November 1896 but that he had repaid only a quarter.
+In February, he was summoned to answer Leslie's claim.
 The claim was apparently settled out of court, because no record of adjudication exists.
 Meanwhile, Crane felt "heavy with troubles" and "chased to the wall" by expenses.
 He confided to his agent that he was $2,000 in debt but that he would "beat it" with more literary output.

 Soon after the USS Maine exploded in Havana Harbor on February 15, 1898, under suspicious circumstances, Crane was offered a £60 advance by Blackwood's Magazine for articles "from the seat of war in the event of a war breaking out" between the United States and Spain.
 His health was failing, and it is believed that signs of his pulmonary tuberculosis, which he may have contracted in childhood, became apparent.
 With almost no money coming in from his finished stories, Crane accepted the assignment and left Oxted for New York.
 Taylor and the rest of the household stayed behind to fend off local creditors.
 Crane applied for a passport and left New York for Key West two days before Congress declared war.
 While the war idled, he interviewed people and produced occasional copy.

 In early June, he observed the establishment of an American base in Cuba when Marines seized Guantánamo Bay.
 He went ashore with the Marines, planning "to gather impressions and write them as the spirit moved."
 Although he wrote honestly about his fear in battle, others observed his calmness and composure.
 He would later recall "this prolonged tragedy of the night" in the war tale "Marines Signaling Under Fire at Guantanamo".
 After showing a willingness to serve during fighting at Cuzco, Cuba, by carrying messages to company commanders, Crane was officially cited for his "material aid during the action".